Willett Distillery: Return to distilling and brand restoration (2012–2017)

+Leadership updates and expansions (2018–2022)

-On June 14, 2018, the company announced the promotion of Kristin Martha-Britt Kulsveen to President and "Chief Whiskey Officer", replacing her mother Martha Harriett Willett Kulsveen as President.
+On June 14, 2018, the company announced the promotion of Kristin Martha-Britt Kulsveen to President and Chief Whiskey Officer, replacing her mother Martha Harriett Willett Kulsveen as President.
 Even Kulsveen holds the title of Executive Director.

-In September 2019, the company opened an on-site bar and small-plate restaurant called The Bar at Willett.
+In September 2019, Willett Distillery opened an on-site bar and small-plate restaurant called The Bar at Willett.

 On September 19, 2019, Even Kulsveen was inducted into the Kentucky Bourbon Hall of Fame and recognized with a Parker Beam Lifetime Achievement Award by the KDA, who described Kulsveen as "a beloved icon who patiently resurrected one of the state's most historic distilleries and returned the family-owned brand to global prominence".

-Products
+In October 2021, Willett Distillery partnered with rock band Kings of Leon, releasing a limited edition Bourbon and rye whiskey collection.

+In December 2022, Kentucky Governor Andy Beshear announced that Willett Distillery would invest nearly $93 million to build warehouses and other production facilities and create 35 new jobs in Springfield, Kentucky.
+In June 2025, the company entered its first-ever long-term brand partnership with Binder's Stash, another Kentucky Whiskey company.

+Production

+In addition to its own brands, Willett Distillery also operates as a contract bottler for various brands owned and marketed by others.